-This course offers the opportunity to get immersed in the reality of some of the many indigenous communities in Guatemala and reflect on issues related to health, multiculturalism, policy making, and Maya culture, among others.
-The course is delivered in an intensive and modular format; as such, it requires complete participation and engagement for a successful experience.
-During the course, students will be part of lectures, workshops, visits to community-based organizations, dialogues with health services providers, group discussions, and written coursework.
+The course offers the opportunity to get immersed in the reality of some of the many indigenous communities in Guatemala and reflect on issues related to health, multiculturalism, policy making, Maya culture, among others.
+The course is delivered in an intensive and modular format, as such, it requires complete participation and engagement on-the-ground for a successful experience.
+During the course students will be part of lectures, workshops, visits to community-based organizations, dialogues with health services providers, group discussions, and written coursework.
+Applications of Mayan Cosmology to Contemporary Health Systems" aims to be more than a graduate class, it aims to be an invitation to reflect on the opportunities that multicultural contexts offer to ongoing struggles of Guatemalan society.
+By exploring a Mayan perspective on health services in Guatemala, we will identify core aspects to take into account when trying to improve health systems in indigenous lands, and elsewhere.
 Prerequisite(s): Instructor approval required.
-Note: Additional fee required
+Note: Additional fee required.